posthtml/posthtml-components/README.md

 </div>
 ```

-You can also notice how the `class` attribute is merged with `class` attribute of the first node.
-In the next section you will know more about this.
+Notice how the `class` attribute that we passed to the component is merged with `class` attribute value of the first node inside of it.

-You can change how attributes are merged with global props defined via options by passing a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).
+You can change how attributes are merged with global props defined via options, by passing a callback function.

 By default, all props are scoped to the component, and are not available to nested components.
 You can however change this accordingly to your need.
-Let's see below example.

 Create a component: